 Mushimiyimana and her family are one of the more than 420,000 farming households in Rwanda who cultivate iron-biofortified bean that were developed by HarvestPlus, the Rwanda Agriculture Board, and the International Center for Tropical Agriculture (CIAT), and first released in the country in 2012.
 In just a few years since then, iron bean cultivation has expanded rapidly and currently accounts for 20 percent of all beans grown in Rwanda; more than 1.8 million Rwandans, or about 15 percent of the total population, were estimated to be eating these nutritious beans—and the market continues to grow.

 When Simon and Sylvia Kiruja started their farm three years ago, they never imagined it would get so big they would need a bigger plot.
 Their three cows used to bring them 7 litres of milk a day.
 Today, their 45 cows deliver more than 250 litres daily, contributing around US$1,700 monthly depending on the season, to the Kiruja’s income.

 CIAT develops more resilient and productive varieties of cassava and common bean, together with tropical forages for livestock.
 We also help improve rice production in Latin America and the Caribbean.

 The superior crop varieties that result from our collaborative work offer many valuable traits, such as high yield and stress tolerance, which are vital for guaranteeing global food supplies in the face of rapidly rising demand, shifting disease and insect pressures, rampant environmental degradation, and the looming threat of climate change.

 Director, Agrobiodiversity Research Area

 This CIAT Blog was launched in January 2016.
 For articles related to agrobiodiversity prior to this date, visit our former blog.
-Please note the AgBio blog is not updated anymore.
+Please note the old AgBio blog is no longer updated.